 Driving in Indonesia

-Many embassies advise their nationals against driving in Indonesia and many expats choose to hire a private driver or use taxis instead.
+Many embassies advise their nationals against driving in Indonesia, and many expats choose to hire a private driver or use taxis instead.
 Foreigners also often choose motorbikes as their primary means of transport, although this can be a dangerous option.

-To drive in Indonesia, expats must apply for an Indonesian driving licence which is called a SIM (Surat Izin Mengemudi).
+To drive in Indonesia, expats must apply for an Indonesian driving licence, which is called a SIM (Surat Izin Mengemudi).
 Those wanting to drive a motorcycle will need a separate licence called a SIM C. Expats will have to pass a written test to obtain a SIM.

 Air travel in Indonesia

-Travelling by plane can be one of the cheapest ways to get around Indonesia.
-There are many domestic airlines to choose from and all of Indonesia’s major cities have airports.
+With a plethora of domestic airlines and routes, air travel often emerges as an economical and time-saving mode of transport across Indonesia's vast landscape.
+There are many domestic airlines to choose from, and all of Indonesia’s major cities have airports.
 The country’s main airport is Soekarno-Hatta International Airport in Jakarta, and the national air carrier is Garuda Indonesia.

 Further reading